-“accessible, community-based supportive care services for workers responding to overdose and coping with overdose-related grief and loss is crucial.”
+accessible, community-based supportive care services for workers responding to workplace stress, trauma, and grief is crucial.

 our services

-Facilitated group or individual sessions for workers impacted by grief, trauma, and violence in the workplace.
+Facilitated group or individual sessions for workers impacted by stress, trauma, grief, and violence in the workplace.

-We provide workshops and psychoeducation sessions for workers, Peers, and volunteers to increase understanding of grief and trauma, create shared language, and build the capacity to respond to grief in trauma-informed ways.
+We provide workshops and psychoeducation sessions for workers, Peers, and volunteers to increase understanding of grief and trauma, to create shared language, and to build the capacity to respond to workplace stress in trauma-responsive ways.

 Community & organizational consulting

-We consult with organizations that are seeking to be more responsive to the needs of their workers who are impacted by grief, loss, change, and trauma by developing policies, resources, and best practices.
+We consult with organizations that are seeking to be more responsive to the needs of their workers who are impacted by grief, chronic stress, change, and trauma by co-developing policies, resources, and best practices.

 Our Past Clients